 - 2 tablespoon fresh lemon zest

-- Preheat oven to 350° F/175 degrees C. Spray cookie sheets with non -stick cooking spray.
+- Heat oven to 350° F/175 degrees C. Spray cookie sheets with nonstick spray or line it with parchment paper.

 - Mix cinnamon, ¼ cup of the brown sugar and white granulated sugar together.
 Set aside.

 - Cook apples in butter in microwave on high for 1 minute.
-Combine with sugar and cinnamon mixture until coated.
+Combine apple mixture with sugar and cinnamon sugar mixture until coated.

 - With electric mixer, beat cream cheese and remaining ½ cup brown sugar together until smooth, then add apple sauce, 1 teaspoon lemon juice, vanilla and whipped cream and milk.
 Beat for 30 seconds longer.
 Add egg and mix until incorporated.